GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/06.851-860/05.The-Homeland/docs.md

 ---
+title: |
-title: 855.
-The Homeland
+    855. The Homeland - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 855.
+The Homeland.
+The Homeland!
+O the Homeland!
+The land of the freeborn!
+There's no night in the Homeland, But aye the fadeless morn; I'm sighing for the Homeland, My heart is aching here; There is no pain in the Homeland To which I'm drawing near; There is no pain in the Homeland To which I'm drawing near.
+    keywords:  |
-    keywords: Christ in Song, The Homeland, The Homeland!
-O the Homeland!,
+        Christ in Song, adventhymnals, advent hymnals, The Homeland, The Homeland!
+O the Homeland!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 855. THE HOMELAND
+####  Christ in Song,

 ```txt
 1.